sjavokhir/mobile-awesome/README.md

 * [GifView](https://github.com/Cutta/GifView) - Library for playing gifs on Android.
 * [android-signaturepad](https://github.com/gcacace/android-signaturepad) - A custom Android View for drawing smooth signatures.
 * [WeatherView](https://github.com/MatteoBattilana/WeatherView) - WeatherView is an Android Library let you make cool weather animations for your app.
+* [GraphView](https://github.com/oss-bandb/GraphView) - Android GraphView is used to display data in graph structures.

 ### Jetpack Compose libraries
 * [accompanist](https://github.com/google/accompanist) - A collection of extension libraries for Jetpack Compose.